fbpx

 Detractors (score 0-6) are candidates who had a negative experience and would not recommend your company to others.

-5 Best Practices to Calculate CNPS
+5 Best practices to calculate CNPS

-1. Automate your CNPS Process
+1. Automate your CNPS process

 It is crucial to reach out to every candidate to address their issues with the hiring process before they vent it out through online reviews.
 Using recruiting software to build CNPS surveys, sending them out in bulk, and gathering feedback will save you a lot of time.